meshcloud/meshcloud-docs/docs/meshstack.identity-provider.md

 title: Identity Provider
 ---

-Platform Operators must be aware of the following requirements and limitations for IdPs serving as identity sources for meshStack.
+Partners must be aware of the following requirements and limitations for IdPs serving as identity sources for meshStack.

 ## Supported Federation Technologies